aKaReZa75/Microcontroller/Edu_ServoMotor.md

 # Servo Motor
    In this document, learn what a servo motor is and how to control it.
    Explore the fundamentals of control signals for both 180° and 360° servo motors, with an in-depth discussion on the MG995 model.

+> [!CAUTION]
+> This document is currently being written and has not been completed yet.

 # 🌟 Support Me
 If you found this repository useful: